konstantinjdobler/nlp-research-template/README.md

 This uses [`enroot`](https://github.com/NVIDIA/enroot) under the hood to import your docker image and run your code inside the container.
 See the [`pyxis` documentation](https://github.com/NVIDIA/pyxis) for more options, such as `--container-mounts` or `--container-writable`.

+If you want to run an interactive session with bash don't forget the `--pty` flag, otherwise the environment won't be activated properly.
 </p>
 </details>